lsparrish/retro-language/doc/The_Ngaro_Virtual_Machine.rst

 | -14   | 0 for little endian, 1 for big endian |
 +-------+---------------------------------------+

 At a minimum, an implementation must provide support for -1, -5, -6, -8, and -9.

 For -10, the application must provide a buffer address on the stack, and a pointer to a string.
-The VM should search the system environment for the string and copy its value to the application memory, starting at the provided buffer address.
+The VM should search the system environment for the string and copy its value to the application memory, starting at the providedbuffer address.
-If an environment variable is not found, the
-VM should store a value of zero in the provided buffer address.
+If an environment variable is not found, the VM should store a value of zero in the provided buffer address.

 For -13, if the returned value is zero, the image can assume a 32-bit environment.

 For -14, if the VM is using big endian internally, this should return a value of 1.

 Port 6: Canvas